Professional Golf Management Internships

 Tournament Operations and Event Management: International Junior Golf Tour, Hurricane Junior Golf Tour and Tri-State PGA.

-Corporate: The Acushnet Company (Titleist), Callaway Golf, Taylor Made/ Adidas Golf, and Golf Galaxy.
+Corporate: The Acushnet Company (Titleist), Callaway Golf, Taylor Made/ Adidas Golf, Nike and Golf Galaxy.

-Nonprofit: The First Tee of Pittsburgh and The Bhutan Youth Golf Association
+Nonprofit: The First Tee of Pittsburgh, The Bhutan Youth Golf Association, and The Game of Your Life Foundation.

-International: Golf courses in Brazil, the Philippines, and Canada.
+International: Golf courses in Brazil, the Philippines, Canada, Singapore, and Ireland.

 As you can see, the possibilities for internships are almost endless.
 The faculty in Cal U’s PGM program seek to work with each individual student to finalize internships appropriate to their interests, goals and level of experience .
 The process of finding and securing a PGM internship is a collaborative one at Cal U. We as faculty do not “assign” students to internships or tell them where to go, nor do we expect students to find internships completely on their own.
 Students are expected to meet with the faculty each fall and to provide the faculty with their top choices for internship, or a particular type of golf facility or location of interest to them.
 The faculty will then help to facilitate initial contact with the facilities and to finalize the paperwork for the internship to count for academic credit.